-Drawing data from 64 sources, the 2018 Release includes five years of data from 2013 to 2017.
+Drawing data from 64 sources, the 2019 Release includes six years of data from 2013 to 2018.
 The Index is the most comprehensive look at states' preparedness to date.
 It is also the first national index that looks at the nation’s health security by collectively measuring the preparedness of the states.
 States face varying threats, apply preparedness principles in locally relevant ways, and have unique interdependencies.
 The display of results on the Index website takes into account both preparedness and model complexities.

-Alaska’s largest improvement occurred in the Health Security Surveillance domain, which increased by 29.2% between 2013-17.
+Alaska’s largest improvement occurred in the Countermeasure Management domain, which increased by 60.7% between 2013-18.

 Health security levels in 2018 declined in no domains.

 Health security levels in 2018 significantly exceeded the national average in one domain: Health Security Surveillance.